jamesec/jamesec.github.io/o/ungoogled.md

 **Step 3:** Install the `Chromium Web Store` extension.
 You may need to install it manually.

 [Chromium Web Store extension](https://github.com/NeverDecaf/chromium-web-store/releases/latest)
-Click on "Chromium.Web.Store.crx", it will then prompt: Add "Chromium Web Store"?
+Click on "Chromium.Web.Store.crx".
+A prompt will appear: Add "Chromium Web Store"?
-Click "Add extension" - done.
+Click "Add extension" — and you're done.
-That is to say, it successfully installs this `Chromium Web Store extension`, and you can skip the manual installation steps outlined below.
+This means the "Chromium Web Store extension" has been successfully installed, and you can skip the manual installation steps outlined below.

 ### Manually install an extension
 Starting the manual installation steps.